kyhau/docker-notebook/docker-security.md

        namespaces**.
     1. Swarm collections:
         1. A collection has a directory-like structure that holds Swarm resources.
-        1. You can create collections in UCP by defining a directory path and moving resources into it.
-        1. Also, you can create the path in UCP and use labels in your YAML file to assign application resources to the path.
         1. Resource types that users can access in a Swarm collection include containers, networks, nodes, services, secrets, and volumes.
     1. Kubernetes namespaces:
         1. A namespace is a logical area for a Kubernetes cluster.
-           Kubernetes comes with a default namespace for your cluster objects, plus two more namespaces for system and public resources.
-        1. You can create custom namespaces, but unlike Swarm collections, namespaces can’t be nested.
+        1. Unlike Swarm collections, namespaces can’t be nested.
 Resource types that users can access in a Kubernetes namespace include pods, deployments, network policies, nodes, services, secrets, and many more.

 1. A **grant** is made up of **subject**, **role**, and **resource set**.
     1. Grants define which users can access what resources in what way.